 Fall.
-The seminar introduces the health services research process, ethical problems faced by researchers and the development of the MSPH thesis.
-Enrollment is limited to students admitted to the MSPH in health policy research.
+The seminar introduces the health services research process, research design issues, ethical problems faced by researchers and the development of the MSPH thesis.

+Enrollment is limited to students admitted to the MSPH in health policy and health services research